Wootric/slate/source/includes/_install_js_spa_intro.md

 <script type="text/javascript">
   wootric_survey_immediately = true; //TODO:comment this in production
   window.wootricSettings = {
     email:'nps@example.com', //TODO: Required to uniquely identify a user.
-It can be any unique value other than email.
+Email is recommended but this can be any unique identifier.
     created_at: 1234567890, //TODO:replace it with date when your customer signed up
     account_token: 'NPS-XXXX' //TODO:replace it with your account token
   };